Q. We went to school together (or some other obscure connection) will you photograph my wedding?

 Q. What do you bring?

 I keep things simple.
 Me, my camera, a few lenses, and a reflector.
 That's the best way to encourage candid moments.
+I may bring some portable lights.
+It depends on what we've planned for your photo session.

 Q. What's your editing philosophy?